dragonfly-science/seabirds.net/README.markdown

 * Institutional information (institution, institution website)
 * Research interests (a free text section describing their research)
 * Seabird interests (selection of seabird families of interest)
-* Research field (e.g., ecology, taxonomy, I am not a researcher)
+* Research field (e.g., ecology, taxonomy, `I am not a researcher')
 * Latest posts (title and teaser of most recent posts made to the site)
 * Seabird photographs (gallery of seabird photographs uploaded by the user)
 * Twitter feed (recent tweets by the user)